 Since the start of the COVID-19 (coronavirus) pandemic, there has been a significant increase in the need for housing security, meaning renters especially are maintaining current living situations to avoid facing housing insecurity.
 However, even before the pandemic, renters still faced a housing affordability disadvantage.
 On average, renters have been spending more of their monthly income on rent than homeowners are spending on mortgages.

 This new tax credit not only offers the possibility for renters to save money on monthly spending and transition into homeownership but also to accumulate the wealth advantages of owning a home in the United States.
 In addition to this tax credit, renters can also take advantage of record-low interest rates.

-President Biden’s newly proposed $15,000 down payment assistance tax credit could be a big step towards helping over 9 million renters across the country become homeowners.
+President Biden’s newly proposed $15,000 down payment assistance tax credit, as well as several other homebuyer tax credits, could be a big step towards helping over 9 million renters across the country become homeowners.
 To read more about the local market on Atlanta Real Estate Forum, click here.